 There are 6.2 million people, including 2.5 million children, displaced within Syria, the biggest internally displaced population in the World.
 The pace of displacement remains relentless.
 Well over 1.8 million people have been displaced in 2017, many for the second or third time.

-UNHCR’s to support IDPs in Syria started in 2012.
-UNHCR’s support includes the provision of protection and community services, distribution of core relief items, shelter assistance, healthcare services, and educational support.
+UNHCR’s support to IDPs in Syria started in 2012.
+UNHCR’s support includes the provision of protection and community services, distribution of core relief items, shelter assistance, health-care services, and educational support.

 The HRP also presents urgent funding requirements to meet the ever-growing needs.
 The plan is based on ample data on needs.
 It is anchored by three strategic objectives, focusing on saving lives and alleviating suffering, enhancing protection and building resilience.